-instruction designed to increase the academic achievement of students.
-Tutoring can occur one-on-one or in small groups before school, during school, after school, during study or lunch breaks, or weekends and be provided by project personnel, hired tutors, teachers, trained peers, and/or volunteers.
-Tutoring should be recorded by subject area (Mathematics, English, Reading, Science Other).
-Virtual tutoring/homework assistance: Virtual tutoring services include services that are provided via remote access through the internet or other means.
-(Must indicate whether tutoring is "in-pers or "virtual."
-Comprehensive mentoring services are provided when staff, teachers, or other school staff identifies students who would benefit from an ongoing supportive relationship with a trained, caring adult older student, i.e., "mentor."
-Mentors meet regularly with their assigned student(s).
-Meetings may be on or for campus and either during or outside of the school day.
-Typical issues addressed during mentoring meetings include academic, social, organization or life sl development.
-Per the 2008 Higher Education Opportunity Act (HEOA), comprehensive mentoring must provide students with financial aid information, and encourage students to stay in school, enroll in rigorous and challenging coursework, apply for postsecond education, and if applicable, the GEAR UP scholarship.
-Virtual1 comprehensive mentoring includes services that are provided via remote access through the Internet or other means.
-Mentor Programs may include: teachers, or other school staff identifies students who would benefit from an ongoing supportive relationship with a trained, caring adult older student, i.e., "mentor."
-Mentors meet regularly with their assigned student(s).
-Meetings may be on or off campus and either during or outside of the school day.
-Typical issues addressed durin mentoring meetings include academic, social, organization or life sl development.
-Per the 2008 Higher Education Opportunity Act (HEOA), comprehensive mentoring must provide students with financial aid information, and encourage students to stay in school, enroll in rigorous and challenging coursework, apply for postsecond education, and if applicable, the GEAR UP scholarship.
-Virtual1 comprehensive mentoring includes services that are provided via remote access through the Internet or other means.
-Mentor Programs may include: students.
+Tutoring/Homework Tutoring/homework assistance services provide additional academic instruction designed to increase the academic achievement of students.
 Tutoring can occur one-on-one or in small groups before school, during school, after school, during study or lunch breaks, or on weekends and be provided by project personnel, hired tutors, teachers, trained peers, and/or volunteers.
 Tutoring should be recorded by subject area (Mathematics, English, Reading, Science, Other).
-Virtual tutoring/homework assistance: Virtual tutoring services include services that are provided via remote access through the internet or other means.
-(Must indicate whether tutoring is "in-person" adult.
-Group mentoring that links one adult with a small group of young people.
-Team mentoring that involves several adults working with sr - teachers, or other school staff identifies students who would benefit from an ongoing supportive relationship with a trained, caring adult or older student, i.e., "mentor."
+Assistance Virtual tutoring/homework assistance: Virtual tutoring services include services that are provided via remote access through the internet or other means.
+(Must indicate whether tutoring is "in-person" or "virtual."
+Comprehensive Mentoring Comprehensive mentoring services are provided when staff, teachers, or other school staff identifies students who would benefit from an ongoing supportive relationship with a trained, caring adult or older student, i.e., "mentor."
 Mentors meet regularly with their assigned student(s).
 Meetings may be on or off campus and either during or outside of the school day.
 Typical issues addressed during mentoring meetings include academic, social, organization or life skill development.
 Per the 2008 Higher Education Opportunity Act (HEOA), comprehensive mentoring must provide students with financial aid information, and encourage students to stay in school, enroll in rigorous and challenging coursework, apply for postsecondary education, and if applicable, the GEAR UP scholarship.
-Virtual1 comprehensive mentoring includes services that are provided via remote access through the Internet or other means.
-Mentor Programs may include: • Traditional mentoring programs that match one youth and one adult. • Group mentoring that links one adult with a small group of young people. • Team mentoring that involves several adults working with small groups of young people, ideally with a ratio of no more than four youth to one adult.
+Virtual3 comprehensive mentoring includes services that are provided via remote access through the Internet or other means.
+Mentor Programs may include: Traditional mentoring programs that match one youth and one adult.
+Group mentoring that links one adult with a small group of young people.
+Team mentoring that involves several adults working with small groups of young people, ideally with a ratio of no more than four youth to one adult.
+Peer mentoring that connects caring youth with other adolescents.
+E-mentoring that functions via email and the internet.

-1 Virtual services can take place via internet, webinar, or other virtual means.
+3 Virtual services can take place via internet, webinar, or other virtual means.